PaulEekhof/Portfolio/README.md

 - 🔍 Search for expenses or incomes by description or date
 - 📊 Calculate and display the total balance

+# ---- Chrome extentions ----

+## 1. Earthquake prediction.
+A Chrome extension that monitors and displays recent earthquake activity using USGS data.

+### ✨ Features
+- 📊 Displays the 3 most recent earthquakes
+- 🔄 Auto-updates every 10 minutes
+- 🔔 Push notifications for earthquakes magnitude 5.0 or higher
+- ⚡ Real-time data from USGS

 # ---- Full Stack ----

 ## 1. Chart Lemming 📊